Baltimore, MD, Schools with HVAC Programs

 Basic HVAC Certificate

 Students in this program complete hands-on activities with heat pump, refrigeration, oil and gas systems.
-In order to earn the certificate, students must complete five courses in basic HVAC electricity, heating systems, comfort cooling systems, fundamentals of refrigeration and HVAC tools and methods.
+In order to earn the certificate, students must complete six courses in basic HVAC electricity, heating systems, comfort cooling systems, fundamentals of refrigeration and HVAC tools and methods.
 These courses will educate students through equipment used in the field and computer simulation software.
 Students will study the basics of oil- and gas-fired furnaces, explore refrigerant recovery and regulations and learn how to set up an air conditioning system.

 Anne Arundel Community College